TamiKabiawu/AniLarmRodentDetectingProgram-May2020/README.md

 Must install Numpy: pip install numpy
 For the detection algorithm
 (Make sure numpy is up to date by pip install -U numpy)

+Must install serial: python -m pip install pyserial For the arduino to code communication